yandex-cloud/docs/en/_api-ref-grpc/logging/api-ref/grpc/log_ingestion_service.md

 # Cloud Logging Service, gRPC: LogIngestionService

 A set of methods for writing to log groups.
-To make a request use `ingester.logging.yandexcloud.net`.

 | Call | Description |
 | --- | --- |